alexander-cho/tradelens/backend/src/Core/Constants/CompanyMetrics/FilingPrompts/filing-prompts-a.md

 For 'Metric', 'ParentMetric' keep as PascalCase as defined above

-For the 'Value' attribute, get the FULL number, instead of rounded one Unit can be (Dollars, Percent, etc.) where applicable
+For 'Value' attribute, get the FULL number, instead of rounded one

+'Unit' can be (Dollars, Percent, Units, etc.) where applicable

 Some of the names may show up a little bit differently e.g. "Research And Development" vs "Technology And Product Development"

 For the ParentMetric, for example
-Operating Expenses: [ResearchAndDevelopment, SalesAndMarketing, GeneralAndAdministrative] each one in the list will be its own Metric object, with ParentMetric Pointing to OperatingExpenses If it's just a single one like Revenue, or SharesOutstanding, ParentMetric is the same.
+Operating Expenses: [ResearchAndDevelopment, SalesAndMarketing, GeneralAndAdministrative] each one in the list will be its own 'Metric' object, with 'ParentMetric' pointing to OperatingExpenses If it's just a single one like Revenue, or SharesOutstanding, ParentMetric is the same.

-The Section attribute will point to whether it came from **Financials** or **KPI**
+The 'Section' attribute will point to whether it came from **Financials** or **KPI**

 If you can't find the matching metric, you do not have to create an object for it, don't force it.